ikuesiri/mysql_retail_sales/README.md

-# Retail Sales Analysis SQL Project
+# Retail Sales Data Analysis  MYSQL Project

 ## Project Overview

 **Project Title**: Retail Sales Analysis
-**Level**: Beginner
 **Database**: `p1_retail_db`

 This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries (on MySQL).

 ## Objectives

-1. **Set up a retail sales database**: Create and populate a retail sales database with the provided sales data.
+1. **Set up a retail sales database**: Create and populate a retail sales database with the provided sales dataset.
-2. **Data Cleaning**: Identify and remove any records with missing or null values.
+2. **Data Cleaning**: Identify and remove any records with BLANK or null values and standardize the data.
 3. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
 4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.